patshaughnessy/patshaughnessy.github.io/posts/2020-01-20-downloading-100-000-files-using-async-rust.markdown

 or Reqwest.
 These numbers have more to do with the web server and network connection I’m using.
 The real performance here was my own developer
 performance: With just a few lines of code I was able to write an asynchronous I/O program that can scale as much as I would like.
-The async and await keywords make this code easy to write and easy to read.
+The <span class="code">async</span> and <span class="code">await</span> keywords make this code easy to write and easy to read.